 When H.P.
 Whitney died in 1930, his son Cornelius Vanderbilt (C.V.)
 “Sonny” Whitney was initially lukewarm about taking over his father’s racing stable.
 Sonny ultimately decided to carry on the tradition, guiding the farm into its golden era.
 He raced champions such as 1946 2-year-old filly First Flight, 1947 3-year-old colt Phalanx, 1951 Horse of the Year Counterpoint, and 1959 3-year-old filly Silver Spoon.

 In search of new bloodlines for his stud, C.V.
-“Sonny” Whitney bought the 1936 Epsom Derby winner Mahmoud in 1940 from the Aga Khan for $85,000.
+“Sonny” Whitney purchased 1936 Epsom Derby winner Mahmoud in 1940 from the Aga Khan for $85,000.
 The then 7-year-old stallion boarded a ship to the United States only to be returned to port because of a misunderstanding over export papers.
 That vessel was later torpedoed by a German U-boat, killing all on board.
 Mahmoud made it across the Atlantic on another ship and become one of the most influential sires of the 20th century.

 By the mid-1960s, an aging C.V.
 “Sonny” Whitney (pictured with wife Marylou, m.
 1958), was ready to downsize his Thoroughbred operation.
 He called young upstart John Gaines, who he hadn’t yet met but respected, and asked if he’d like to buy half his land and horses.
 In 1965, Gaines bought 30 broodmares and 489 acres of Whitney Farm and leased the property out for eight years before opening it as a stallion station under the name Gainesway in 1974.

 When John Gaines brought his Gainesway operation to Paris Pike in 1974, he owned 14 stallions.
 By 1982 his international stallion roster numbered an unparalleled 52, including Bold Bidder, Lyphard, Riverman, Sharpen Up, and Vaguely Noble, thanks in part to his many business partners and syndicates.
 He turned Gainesway into a flourishing and renowned breeding operation that paved the way for Kentucky becoming the Thoroughbred breeding capital of the world.
-Adding to his legacy, Gaines conceived the idea for the Breeders’ Cup, a Super Bowl-style event for horse racing that was first held in 1984.
+Adding to his legacy, Gaines conceived the idea for the Breeders’ Cup, a championship event for horse racing that was first held in 1984.

 When John Gaines mentioned to Graham Beck that he was considering selling Gainesway, the South African coal magnate and Thoroughbred breeder was all ears.
 In February 1989, Beck purchased Gainesway’s 489 acres and the rights to 36 syndicated stallions, including Lyphard and Blushing Groom, for $7.5 million.
-Quickly enamored by Central Kentucky, Beck acquired the adjoining Greentree Stud in May of that year for $5.4 million and leased the Whitney Farm until 1998, when Marylou Whitney sold him the majority.
-The three farms, totaling 1,500 acres, now compose Gainesway Farm.
+Quickly enamored by Central Kentucky, Beck acquired the adjoining Greentree Stud in May of that year for $5.4 million and leased Whitney Farm until 1998, when Marylou Whitney sold him the majority.
+The three farms, totaling 1,500 acres, now compose Gainesway.

 In November 1991, Unbridled retired from racing to begin his stud career at Gainesway.
 Winner of the 1990 Kentucky Derby and Breeders’ Cup Classic, Unbridled became a successful sire who is well represented in today’s classic pedigrees, notably through Gainesway stallions Empire Maker, as sire, and Tapit, as broodmare sire.